Cupertino Historical Society & Museum

 Staff

-Alecia Thomas, Collections Assistant
+Alecia Thomas, Collections Manager

 I am a California native who has lived in Cupertino since 1972.
 I love this state and cannot imagine living anywhere else.
 I have worked as a docent at History San Jose and a film history museum at what is now Sony studios in Culver City.
 I have a degree in graphic design and illustration and was a member of the Mellon Scholars program in its first year at De Anza College.
 Through them I started working as the collections specialist for the Los Altos History Museum from 2018 to 2023.